-- Additional or increased outdoor use areas of no more than 500 sq. ft. such as for dining or recreation, including decks or patios Right threshold? - e.
-Accessory structures of no more than 200 sq.ft.
-Right threshold? - Other new or expanded development activities or changes of use which the Planning Board determines at its discretion to be minor in nature and in its impacts on the public and on neighboring properties.
+- d.
+Additional or increased outdoor use areas of no more than 500 sq. ft. such as for dining or recreation, including decks or patios - e.
+Accessory structures of no more than 200 sq. ft. - f.
+Other new or expanded development activities or changes of use which the Planning Board determines at its discretion to be minor in nature and in its impacts on the public and on neighboring properties

-SECTION IV Procedure for Planning Board Review
+SECTION V Procedure for Planning Board Review

-A Submission of Documents
+A. Submission of Documents

-A Site Plan Application shall provide all the information described in Section V of these Regulations and shall be submitted to the Board 2115 days prior to a regularly scheduled meeting.
+A Site Plan Application shall provide all the information described in Section VI of these Regulations and shall be submitted to the Board 21 days prior to a regularly scheduled meeting.
 The Board shall notify the applicant and all abutters no less than 10 days before the meeting, by certified mail, and shall also post notice of the same in two public places and/or publish in a newspaper of general circulation.

-For an application for a Minor Site Plan, the notice of the public hearing may be included in the same notice as the notice of submission, with language conveying that the public hearing will be held as noticed if the submission is accepted as complete by the Board.
+At the discretion of the Planning Board Chair, the notice of the public hearing may be included in the same notice as the notice of submission, with language conveying that the public hearing will be held as noticed if the submission is accepted as complete by the Board.

-B Board Action on Site Plan Application
+B. Board Action on Site Plan Application

-The Board shall, at the next regular meeting or within 30 days following the delivery of the application, for which notice can be given,

-At the meeting specified in Section IV.A, the Board shall either accept the Site Plan Application as complete, and issue a receipt therefore to the applicant or shall reject the Application and note in its records the reasons for such rejection, notifying the applicant by certified mail for such action.
+The Board shall, at the next regular meeting or within 30 days following the delivery of the application, for which notice can be given, either accept the Site Plan Application as complete, and issue a receipt therefore to the applicant, or shall reject the Application and note in its records the reasons for such rejection, notifying the applicant by certified mail for such action.

-Within 6590 (sixty-fiveninety) days of accepting the Site Plan Application as complete, the Board shall approve, approve with conditions, or disapprove, the Application, provided that the Board may apply to the Selectmen for an extension not to exceed an additional 90 (ninety) days before acting to approve or disapprove.
-Also, the 6590-day period may be extended if the applicant requests and the Board agrees to a waiver.
+Within 65 (sixty-five) days of accepting the Site Plan Application as complete, the Board shall approve, approve with conditions, or disapprove, the Application, provided that the Board may apply to the Selectmen for an extension not to exceed an additional 90 (ninety) days before acting to approve or disapprove.
+Also, the 65-day period may be extended if the applicant requests and the Board agrees to a waiver.

-\\\.
-Developments with Potential Regional Impact
+C. Developments with Potential Regional Impact